vitistack/kea-operator/README.md

 	ipv4Prefix: 10.123.0.0/24
 ```

 Add a NetworkConfiguration listing MAC addresses.
 The operator will look up each MAC’s current lease in Kea and create a reservation for that IP in the namespace’s subnet.
-The CRD requires identifiers like `clusterName`, `datacenterName`, `namespaceName`, and `provider` in `spec`.
+The CRD requires identifiers like `clusterName`, `datacenterName`, `supervisorName`, and `provider` in `spec`.

 ```yaml
 apiVersion: vitistack.io/v1alpha1